twh9811/QuackersWebstore/docs/DesignDoc.md

 * Session Management (3)
     * Story : As a USER I want to HAVE MY DATA PERSIST BETWEEN PAGES so that I DONT HAVE TO LOGIN EVERY TIME
     * Details : The website will provide the user with a means to have their current data persist between pages.
 This will allow the user to freely enter other pages of the website without having to login every time.
+* Create Shopping Card Models - Shopping Cart (5)
+    * Story : As a DEVELOPER, I want to be able to access a Customer’s shopping cart so that the SYSTEM is able to save it, modify it, and display the correct information.
+    * Details : The website provides a shopping cart.
+So if a customer has purcahsed something and logged out, they should see the same items in their shopping cart when they log back in.

 ### Enhancements